assely/documentation/menu.md

 </div>
 ```

-Now, you only need to loop through items in foreach statement.
+Now, you only need to loop through items in a @foreach statement.

 ```html
 <!-- resources/views/menu/nav.blade.php -->